Kaon T-even transverse-momentum-dependent distributions and form factors in a self-consistent light-front quark model: Model description

 \section{Model description}

 Our fBT-LFQM for $q\bar{q}$ bound-state mesons with total momentum $P$ describes the meson as a Fock state of non-interacting constituent quark $q$ and antiquark $\bar{q}$, with interaction effects incorporated through the mass operator $M = M_0 + V_{q\bar{q}}$~\cite{CJ97,CJ99a,CJLR15,ACJO22,Nisha,Bhoo24}, that is the Casimir operator commuting with all other Poincaré operators.
-Thus, this formulation preserves the Poincaré algebra for the two-particle bound-state system.
+Thus, this formulation preserves the Poincaré algebra at the level of the two-particle bound-state system within the BT construction.
 The interaction dynamics are encoded in the LFWF which is the eigenfunction of the mass operator.

 The four-momentum $P$ of a meson in LF coordinates is expressed as $P=(P^+, P^-, \bm{P}_\perp)$, where $P^{+}=P^0 + P^3$ represents the longitudinal LF momentum, $P^-= P^0-P^3$ corresponds to the LF energy, and $\bm{P}_\perp=(P^1, P^2)$ denotes the transverse momentum components.
 We adopt the Minkowski metric convention, in which the inner product of two four-vectors is defined as $a\cdot b=\frac{1}{2} (a^+b^- + a^-b^+) - \bm{a}_\perp\cdot \bm{b}_\perp$.